HenrySaya/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6-print_comb3.py
 This is a program that prints all the possible combination of two digits whereby 01 and 10 are considered same combination thus our combination is unique in that sense

+7-islower.py
+This is a function (islower()) that checks for lowercase letters Returns true if c is lowercase and false otherwise Used main.py to test the function